quintoandar/aws-summit-2018-challenge/README.md

 # AWS Challenge

-Build a simple servce that integrates to [this simple API](https://aws-challenge.quintoandar.com.br/apidocs/).
-We expect you to create a simple form that submits your name and email to the API.
+Build a simple service that integrates to [this simple API](https://aws-challenge.quintoandar.com.br/apidocs/).
+We expect you to create a simple form that submits the required data to the API.
 There are two paths you can take to acheive this:

 ## Build and Deploy